Did you know that the delicate-looking dandelion’s name is derived from the French words ‘Dent de lion’ meaning the ‘Lion’s Tooth’?

 The hollow scapes emerging out of the leafy rosettes bear floral heads at their terminal end.

-These stalks start protruding in early spring and towards the end of flower shedding, the terminal floral heads convert into spherical seed heads that stores its spiny fruit, achenes.
+These stalks start protruding in early spring and towards the end of flower shedding, the terminal floral heads convert into spherical seed heads that stores their spiny fruit, achenes.

 Extremely fine, hair-like pappus keeps the achenes attached to the long stem or beak.

 Dandelions bloom between April to October in the Northern hemisphere while the flowering season returns to the Southern hemisphere between September to April.

 These months see the blossoming of several yellow florets that are encircled by two series of bracts on the floral head.